square/okhttp/docs/concurrency.md

 #### Blocking APIs

 Blocking APIs are convenient because you get top-to-bottom procedural code without indirection.
 Network calls work like regular method calls: ask for data and it is returned.
-If the request fails, you get a stacktrace right were the call was made.
+If the request fails, you get a stacktrace right where the call was made.

 Blocking APIs may be inefficient because you hold a thread idle while waiting on the network.
 Threads are expensive because they have both a memory overhead and a context-switching overhead.